fbpx

 There are several reasons why you may want to consider porting your mortgage when you move homes:

-You can keep your existing interest rate
+Keep your existing interest rate

-One of the main benefits of porting is that you get to keep the same mortgage rate you locked into previously.
 If rates have increased since you took out your original mortgage, this could save you thousands over the long run.
 Rates fluctuate frequently, so locking in a low rate can provide long-term savings.

-You avoid penalty fees
+Avoid penalty fees

 Suppose you pay off your current mortgage upon moving.
 In that case, hefty penalty fees may be involved for breaking your mortgage early.
 Porting the mortgage to your new property allows you to avoid these charges.